 If you have time, check out the 49ers Museum.
 The 20,000 square foot space features 11 exhibits that cover the team’s past and recent successes via curated artifacts, a signature film chronicling the franchise’s heritage, and an engaging interactive augmented reality fan experience.
 There’s also the Levi’s Stadium Art Collection, a series of local artist galleries that celebrate the team’s storied history and rich culture of San Francisco.

 Beyond hosting every San Francisco 49ers home game, Levi’s Stadium is a multi-purpose venue capable of putting on the unforgettable events in sports and entertainment, like Super Bowl 50.
 The biggest names in music (including Beyonce, The Grateful Dead / Fare Thee Well, and Taylor Swift) have used the stadium to put on captivating concerts and the venue will be home to the 2019 NCAA College Football Playoff Championship.
 Levi’s Stadium was also outfitted to comply with FIFA soccer specifications so it can play host to matches for the US men’s and women’s national soccer teams, as well as house future World Cup matchups.

-Watch the 49ers go for the gold this season by purchasing tickets here or in the widget below from Ticketmaster – the Official Marketplace of the NFL.
+Watch the 49ers go for the gold by purchasing tickets from Ticketmaster – the Official Marketplace of the NFL.

 Installations, memorabilia, live music, and so much more.